mgriebling/BigInt/README.md

 * **Conversion:** to/from double, to/from integer, to/from string, to/from a magnitude
     byte array, and to/from a 2's complement byte array
 * **Primes:** prime number testing, probable prime number generation and primorial
-* **Miscellaneous:** random number generation, n-th root, square root modulo an odd prime, Jacobi symbol, Kronecker symbol, Factorial function, Binomial function, Fibonacci numbers, Lucas numbers and Bernoulli numbers
+* **Miscellaneous:** random number generation, n-th root, square root modulo and odd prime, Jacobi symbol, Kronecker symbol, Factorial function, Binomial function, Fibonacci numbers, Lucas numbers and Bernoulli numbers
 * **Fractions:** Standard arithmetic on fractions whose numerators and denominators are of unbounded size
 * **Chinese Remainder Theorem:** Compute the CRT value from given residues and moduli